eye-wave/awesome-dotfiles/README.md

 ## Acknowledgments

-- [GNU Stow](https://www.gnu.org/software/stow/) - The symlink farm manager used to manage the dotfiles.
+- [GNU Stow](https://www.gnu.org/software/stow) - The symlink farm manager used to manage the dotfiles.
+- [justleoo/skyfetch](https://github.com/justleoo/skyfetch) - a system information fetch written in rust 🦀

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU GPL License - see the [LICENSE](LICENSE) file for details.